 Place of residence: Wellington

 Jones, Tim (1959 –) writes literary fiction, science fiction and poetry.
+He is also the editor of several significant literary anthologies.

 Jones was born in Cleethorpes, Lincolnshire, UK and emigrated to Southland, New Zealand in 1962.
 He has a BSc from Otago University, Dunedin and a BA from Victoria University, Wellington.